skris56uic/cs580_final_project/Solution_5/Report.md

 *(Note: Times are from a representative run.
 The difference is consistently orders of magnitude.)*

 ### Do they return the same results?
-**Yes.** Both algorithms correctly identified the 1001 result tuples.
+**Yes.
+Output of P2 and P3 are identical.** Both algorithms correctly identified the 1001 result tuples.

 ### Performance Analysis